Go, therefore, and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit. Matthew 28:19 (ESV)

 “We were buried, therefore, with him by baptism into death, in order that, just as Christ was raised from the dead by the glory of the Father, we too might walk in newness of life.”
 (Romans 6:4).

-All instances of baptism in the New Testament occur following an individual’s decision to trust Christ alone for salvation (see Acts 2:41; 8:12; 10:47-48).
+All instances of baptism in the New Testament occur following an individual’s decision to trust Christ alone for salvation (Acts 2:41; 8:12; 10:47-48).

-At CBC , that means we wait to baptize until a child is old enough to believe and understand the true meaning of baptism.
-When a child makes a decision for Christ, we then joyously baptize them in the Christian faith after conferring with the parents.
+CBC waits to baptize until a child is old enough to believe and understand the true meaning of baptism.
+When a child receives salvation in Christ, we joyously baptize them in the Christian faith after conferring with the parents.

 To register for our next baptism or to discuss any questions you may have, simply contact the church office at email@example.com.